michaelamie/js-cube-viz/README.md

 #js-cube-viz

-#####A little cube visualization demo that pulls images and data from Instagram
+*Cube visualization demo that pulls images and data from Instagram*

-#####To Do:
+---

+###Todo:
-1. Finish cross-browser compatibility (originally, I did this as a hiring demo for a company that was only targeting Google Chrome)
+1. Finish cross-browser compatibility (originally, I did this as a hiring demo for a company that was only targeting Google Chrome for an appliance situation.)
-2. The viewport resize code might be broken when resizing above 1280x800; I have no way to test this at home, currently
+2. The viewport resize code might be broken when resizing above 1280x800; I have no way to test this at home, currently.

-3. Implement multi-cube support
+###Demo
+A demo displaying #kitteh can be found [here](http://mta-cube-viz.s3.amazonaws.com/cube.html)*

+---
+*As stated above, this is currently only implemented for current versions of WebKit / Gecko and has only been tested on Mac OS.

+*Also: **not** responsible for the images this pulls from Instagram : )